opendatacube/tutorial-odc-stac/odc-stac/README.md

 Then, activate your environment if you haven't previously done so.

+### 3. Complete the odc-stac tutorial
+Open the `odc-stac` folder in the repository.
+This contains the `tutorial.ipynb` notebook, which you will edit and run as part of completing the tutorial.
-### 3. Open the `tutorial.ipynb` notebook and work through the cells.
+Open the `tutorial.ipynb` notebook.

 The tutorial notebook contains empty cells for you to write code.
 The code you will need is available from the Open Data Cube docs [tutorial page](https://opendatacube.readthedocs.io/en/latest/tutorials/odc-stac.html).
 Alternatively, the code is also contained in the `tutorial_solution.ipynb` notebook.

 ## Area of interest
-By default, this repository contains an `aoi.geojson` file that covers the southern part of Isla Isabela, one of the islands in the Galapagos.
+By default, this repository contains an `aoi.geojson` file that covers La Gomera, one of the Canary Islands.
 A different area of interest can be chosen by replacing the contents of `aoi.geojson` with a new geojson.